-If your heat pump is frozen and you're freaking out, don't worry; it is not a big deal!
-It happens in the wintertime to all of them sometimes- we know because we live in this town too.
-There's usually nothing wrong with it, so don't be scared or anything!
+If your heat pump is frozen and you're freaking out, don't worry; it's not a big deal!
+It tends to happen in the wintertime- we know because we live in this town too.
+There's usually nothing wrong with it, so don't be scared!

 Heat pumps can freeze up in cold weather, and it's critical to know what to do if this happens.
 In this blog post, we'll explain why your heat pump might freeze in the winter and what you can do about it.
 We'll also discuss the defrost function on heat pumps and when a frozen heat pump is a problem.
-By following the tips in this blog post, you can keep your heat pump running smoothly all winter long!
+By following the tips we discuss, you can keep your heat pump running smoothly all winter long!

 Defrost Your Heat Pump With An HVAC Pro

 It is essential to understand that heat pumps transfer heat from one area to another for heating and cooling.
 They draw heat energy from the outside air throughout colder months and move it inside to heat your home.
 And to cool you off in the summer, the heat pump takes heat energy from inside your home and releases it outside.